Detail windows and task panes discussed above are shown in the SelectionChange event.

 When we click on the dbo69.Payments item, the add-in shows the window like this:

-You see rows for Rose, Inc. You may click on the status line to check the generated SQL:
+You see rows for Rose, Inc. You can click on the status line to check the generated SQL:

 Let's right click on any Revenue item cell and click on the dbo69.Payments item.
 We will see item payments.